eclipse-keyple/keyple-website/content/post/release-2023-05-05-java/index.md

 ---

 Published on May 05, 2023,
-these releases fixes the communication issue between client and server components when using the **Distributed** solution in **Reader Client Side** mode.
+these releases fix the communication issue between client and server components when using the **Distributed** solution in **Reader Client Side** mode.
 This problem occurred with the **Keyple Service Java Lib** (`2.1.4`) and **Keyple Distributed Remote Java Lib** (`2.2.0`) components.